dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 ## Step 2 Install the app wrapping tool

-1. From the **Microsoft Intune App Wrapping Tool for iOS** [repository hosted on GitHub](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios), download the files for the app wrapping tool locally to a mac OS machine.
+1. From the **Microsoft Intune App Wrapping Tool for iOS** [repository hosted on GitHub](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios), download the files for the app wrapping tool locally to a mac OS computer.

 2. You must read the license.txt file which explains the End User License Agreement.

-3. Save the files locally to your macOS machine.
+3. Save the files locally to your macOS computer.

     You are now ready to run the app wrapping tool.

 ## Step 3 Run the app wrapping tool
-* On your macOS machine, open a Terminal window and navigate to the folder where you saved the app wrapping tool files.
+* On your macOS computer, open a Terminal window and navigate to the folder where you saved the app wrapping tool files.
 The executable tool is named **IntuneMAMPackager** and is located in **IntuneMAMPackager/Contents/MacOS**.
 You'll need to run the command as follows:

 	```
 ./IntuneMAMPackager/Contents/MacOS/IntuneMAMPackager -i /<path of input app>/<app filename> -o /<path to output folder>/<app filename> -p /<path to provisioning profile> -c <SHA1 hash of the certificate> [-b [<output app build string>]] [-v] [-e] [-x /<array of extension provisioning profile paths>]